 Plus, it was delivered and installed within two days.

 Sure, I’m the one that had to pay for it, but besides getting the benefit of having for as long as I own my home (or the new one breaks too hahaha) I got something new quickly.

 To be clear, this isn’t a knock against people who like a retro look.

-It’s simply a comparison of how much more control over what and when you can get repairs and replacements done in home ownership as opposed to renting a home.
+It’s simply a comparison of how much more control over what and when you can get repairs and replacements done when considering the decision to rent vs. buy.

 4. Renting A Home Is An Easier Process